Youcodev/Recursion/README.md

 # Recursion
-Mathematical operations using recursion
-There are currently four files :
-  Doubling a number
-  Halving a number
-  Counting sheep legs
-  Evaluating prefix and postfix expressions
+Mathematical operations using recursionThere are currently four files :  Doubling a number  Halving a number  Counting sheep legs  Evaluating prefix and postfix expressions